TakGlobus/takuyakurihana.github.io/_pages/about.md

 ---

 ## BIO
-I’m a third year Ph.D student in the [Globus labs](https://labs.globus.org/) advised by Dr. [Ian Foster](https://www.anl.gov/profile/ian-t-foster), at [The University of Chicago, Department of Computer Science](https://www.cs.uchicago.edu/).
+I’m a fourth year Ph.D student in the [Globus labs](https://labs.globus.org/) advised by Dr. [Ian Foster](https://www.anl.gov/profile/ian-t-foster), at [The University of Chicago, Department of Computer Science](https://www.cs.uchicago.edu/).
 I received B.S. and M.S. degree in Meteorology from University of Tsukuba, Japan and M.S degree in Computer Science from The University of Chicago, USA.
 See [\[CV\]](https://takglobus.github.io/takuyakurihana.github.io/files/cv_takuya_kurihana_latest.pdf) for my full resume.